manasmbellani/athena-tools/forensics/README.md

 *All scripts provided here are based on publicly available tools and services*

 ## Misc
+This section contains other tools/techniques and scripts to investigate IOCs/URLs

+### Analysing URLs
-* TODO: Urlscan.io API to submit URLs for scanning to API: https://urlscan.io/
+* Use `urlscanio` command available via pip and explained @ https://github.com/Aquarthur/urlscanio to submit URLs for scanning and taking screenshots via the API: https://urlscan.io/